geopetoa/DOGGR-Well-Files/README.md

 -Run the code

--All well files from the FTP will be downloaded and placed into spesicic folder named per well.
+-Well files from the DOGGR FTP will be downloaded and placed into well-name spesicic folder.